-Repair and restore.
-This occurs post time for reflection and requires the people affected by the incident to revisit the experience by re-telling and exploring what happened.
-Understanding the Christian values might help us.
-The purpose of reflect repair and restore is to revisit the experiences with the individuals once calm and reflective.
-The focus is centred around the harm that has been done, from these behaviours and how it can be repaired?
+The purpose of reflect, repair and restore is to revisit the experiences with the individuals once calm and reflective.
+The focus is centred around the reasons for the card and, from these behaviours, how it can be repaired.
 It considers the experiences feelings and needs of each individual and ensures that conflict is less likely to happen in the future.
-When a repair and restore meeting is taking place, it needs an experienced facilitator to support the conversation and to agree the outcomes.
-The majority of repair and restore meetings will involve the individuals involved in the event alongside the tutor, Head of Year, Head of Subject, the Resolve support member of staff and or a Senior Member of Staff.
-All Repair and Resolve meetings should answer the following questions:
+When a Restorative Conversation is taking place, it needs an experienced facilitator to support the conversation and to agree the outcomes.
+The majority of these conversations will involve the adult who issued the card, but it may also involve the tutor, Head of Year, Head of Subject, the Resolve member of staff and/or a member of SLT.
+These Restorative Conversations should answer the following questions: